SteeltoeOSS/Steeltoe/README.md

 ## .NET Runtime & Framework Support

-Like the ASP.NET Core configuration providers, these providers are intended to support both .NET 4.5.2+ and .NET Core (CoreCLR/CoreFX) run-times.
+Like the ASP.NET Core configuration providers, these providers are intended to support both .NET Full framework and .NET Core (CoreCLR/CoreFX) run-times.
 The providers are built and unit tested on Windows, Linux and OSX.

 While the primary usage of the providers is intended to be with ASP.NET Core applications, they should also work fine with UWP, Console and ASP.NET 4.x apps.
 An ASP.NET 4.x sample app is available illustrating how this can be done.

-Currently all of the code and samples have been tested on .NET Core 1.1, .NET 4.5.2/4.6.x, and on ASP.NET Core 1.1.0.
+Currently all of the code and samples have been tested on .NET Core 2.0, .NET 4.6.1, and on ASP.NET Core 2.0.0.

 ## Usage